BBernYY/BBernYY/README.md

 # Welcome to my GitHub!
-🤔 Here I just upload all of the random stuff that I do, there's really no pattern to it lol
+🤔 Here I just upload all of the random stuff that I do!

 ## About me
 - 🏫 High school student in the Netherlands, I do coding as a hobby